dschenck/easytree/docs/index.rst

 easytree
 ======================================
-An easy and permissive python tree builder.
+An easy and permissive python tree builder, useful to create multi-level JSON configurations

 Quickstart
 -------------------------------------